-Then-existing channel capacities are defined as flows that would correspond to the appropriate 10 11 levee slope stability and underseepage Factors of Safety based on USACE criteria for levees.
-12 The application of the criteria requires the collection and evaluation of data at locations 13 throughout the Restoration Area.
-Until adequate data are available to apply the USACE criteria, the release of Restoration Flows would be limited to those that would remain in-channel (the 14 15 water surface elevation in the river remains below the levees).
-Based on the results of technical 16 studies summarized in this report and detailed in Appendices, the 2016 recommended then-17 existing channel capacities would increase in Reach 2A, Reach 3, Reach 4A, Reach 5, and the Middle Eastside Bypass.
-However, an increase in then-existing capacity in the Middle Eastside 18 Bypass depends on the assumed operation of the Merced National Wildlife Refuge weirs.
-If the 19 weirs are not operating, the capacity of the reach can be as high as 1,070 cfs, but during weir 20 operations the capacity of the reach ranges from 0 cfs to 580 cfs.
-The recommended then-21 existing channel capacity of 580 cfs recommended for this reach is based on the typical operation 22 of the weirs.
-If all of the boards are placed into the weirs, the levees in this reach will not meet 23 24 USACE criteria, essentially reducing the capacity to 0 cfs.
-The other reaches will have the same then-existing channel capacities that were reported in the 2015 Channel Capacity Report.
-A 25 summary of the current and recommended Then-existing channel capacity for the San Joaquin 26 River and flood bypasses are described in Table ES-1 below.
-In addition to consideration of 27 then-existing channel capacities, the release of Restoration Flows would also be limited by 28 agricultural seepage.
-The table also identifies limitations in Restoration Flows based on 29 30 agricultural seepage.
-Details of how these seepage limits are determined and limit Restoration Flows are in the Seepage Management Plan.
-31
+10 Then-existing channel capacities are defined as flows that would correspond to the appropriate

+11 levee slope stability and underseepage Factors of Safety based on USACE criteria for levees.

+12 The application of the criteria requires the collection and evaluation of data at locations studies summarized in this report and detailed in Appendices, the 2016 recommended thenexisting channel capacities would increase in Reach 2A, Reach 3, Reach 4A, Reach 5, and the Middle Eastside Bypass.
+However, an increase in then-existing capacity in the Middle Eastside

+- 13 throughout the Restoration Area.
+Until adequate data are available to apply the USACE criteria, - 14 the release of Restoration Flows would be limited to those that would remain in-channel (the - 15 water surface elevation in the river remains below the levees).
+Based on the results of technical

+Bypass depends on the assumed operation of the Merced National Wildlife Refuge weirs.
+If the existing channel capacity of 580 cfs recommended for this reach is based on the typical operation of the weirs.
+If all of the boards are placed into the weirs, the levees in this reach will not meet

+20 weirs are not operating, the capacity of the reach can be as high as 1,070 cfs, but during weir

+21 operations the capacity of the reach ranges from 0 cfs to 580 cfs.
+The recommended then-

+- 24 USACE criteria, essentially reducing the capacity to 0 cfs.
+The other reaches will have the same - then-existing channel capacities that were reported in the 2015 Channel Capacity Report.
+A - summary of the current and recommended Then-existing channel capacity for the San Joaquin - 27 River and flood bypasses are described in Table ES-1 below.

 Current and Recommended Then-existing Channel Capacity

-Reach Current Then-existing Channel Capacity (cfs) Recommended Then-existing Channel Capacity (cfs) 1
+Reach Current Then-existing Channel Capacity (cfs) Recommended Then-existing Channel Capacity (cfs)

-Reach 2A 1,630 $6,000^2$
+Reach 2A 1,630 $6,000^{1}$

 Reach 2B 1,120 1,120

-Reach 3 2,760 $2,860^3$
+Reach 3 2,760 2,860

-Reach 4A 970 2,840 4
+Reach 4A 970 2,840

 Reach 4B1 Not Analyzed Not Analyzed

 Reach 4B2 930 930

 Reach 5 1,940 2,350

-Middle Eastside Bypass 370 580 5
+Middle Eastside Bypass 370 580 2

 Lower Eastside Bypass 2,890 2,890

 Mariposa Bypass 350 350